 • Do not put your feet on the furniture.

 • Do expect a ONE kiss on the cheek for greeting since is the typical and normal greeting way in Argentina.
-Even to a total stranger no matter boy or girl.
+Even to a total stranger no matter their gender.
 The meeting starts and ends with a kiss and a “chau”.

 • Do ask before taking pictures of people, especially children.

-• Do dress nice and be presentable because Argentina is a very fashion-conscious country.
+• Do dress nicely and be presentable because Argentina is a very fashion-conscious country.

 • Do expect a late dinner in Argentina.
 People will usually have dinner at 9 pm or 10 pm, and even later on weekends.